 I get this question a lot.
 I make money through sponsored posts on the blog and Instagram, and through freelance work (recipes, photos, written content etc) for magazines and companies.
 I also sell prints, work on events and host workshops.

 Food & Diet

 What’s your diet like?

-I follow a whole foods plant-based diet, which means that I stuff my face with fruit, vegetables, beans, legumes, nuts, seeds, grains, and superfoods.
+I follow a whole foods plant-based diet (not really a diet, but a lifestyle), which means that I stuff my face with fruit, vegetables, beans, legumes, nuts, seeds, grains, and superfoods.
 I avoid refined sugar and processed foods.
-So, a wholesome lifestyle with tons of healthy foods (and desserts ;).
+I also try to eat only seasonal foods.

 Do you take any supplements?

-Yes, I take a plant-based omega-3 (from algae), vegan vitamin D3 during the winter months + vitamin B12 and iodine.
+Yes, I take a plant-based omega-3 (from algae), vegan vitamin D3 during the winter months + vitamin B12.

 Do you use any green powders or superfoods?